How to cope in the outdoors with a heatwave

 Feeling thirsty.

-If you think you might have a heat-related exhaustion or heatstroke, speak with your GP immediately or, in the UK, call 111.
+If you think you might have a heat-related exhaustion or heatstroke, speak with your doctor immediately or, in the UK, call 111.
 If you feel very unwell with fast breathing, having fits or losing consciousness, you must call 999.

 Continue reading below

-How to keep cool in a heatwave
+How to keep cool outdoors in a heatwave

 Seek out the shade